Nursing Theory

 Middle-Range Theory in Nursing Presentation Transcript

-Mid-range theory emerged from the combination of research and practice and can be applied across disciplines in nursing.
+Mid-range theories emerged from the combination of research and practice; they can be applied to many nursing disciplines.

 Middle-range theories can also be refined through literature reviews, qualitative research, field studies, conceptual models, nursing diagnoses and interventions, theories from other disciplines, and statistical analysis of empirical data.

-The criteria of Fawcett’s analysis include parsimony, testability, empirical adequacy and pragmatic adequacy.
+The criteria of Fawcett’s analysis include parsimony, testability, empirical adequacy, and pragmatic adequacy.

 As it relates to empirical adequacy, the Fawcett model considers to what degree findings from descriptive studies are congruent with concepts and propositions of theory.